kyletolle/the-mechanism-collection/index.md

 # These are notes

-The Fourth Mechanism is a "modern" addition to an original Three Mechanism creation myth.
+The Fourth Mechanism is a "modern" addition to an original three Mechanism creation myth.

+The original myth says the Song constantly plays and refines itself.
+We are the height of perfection so far.
+The Song of the focus of One through Three.
-Written by a person with hatred for mankind.
-This author is also a harbinger of doom.
-Part of a group who loves to be pessimistic.

-Completely rewriting the tones of the first three mechanisms, he/she takes a negative spin on things.
+The author of the Fourth has a hatred for mankind.
+They are a harbinger of doom, and part of a group who honors pessimism.
+They re-interpret the tones of the first three Mechanisms, and put a negative spin on them.

-Fourth takes a pessimistic view and shows how natural events are Her way of getting back at us.

-Thinks current plights are signs of the world trying to kill us.
-The Fourth Mechanism is reclamation.

-The Song is the focus of 1-3.
+They think we are a mistake and evil.
+A blight.
+Our current plights are a sign the world is trying to eradicate us.
+The Earth is, and has a right to be, angry with us.
+The manifestation of anger is natural disasters.
+They write the Fourth to show these are Earth's way of getting back at us.
+Hence reclamation.

 The Void didn't have a large part in the first three, but perhaps it has more of a role in the Fourth.
-The Void will claim us.
+"The Void will claim us."

-Takes a completely different view and interprets some of the first three in another way.

-Whereas the original myth says that the song is constantly playing, and also refining itself, and we are the highest point of perfection reached so far, this author things we are a mistake and evil and the earth has a right to be angry with us and the manifestation of that anger is natural disasters.

-It might make sense to spend some time reframing the other mechanisms in terms of this viewpoint.
+Since this group has such a different viewpoint, it might make some sense to reframe _portions_ of the other Mechanisms in this light.
-Yes, it makes sense to do this to a degree.
 So we have an understanding of what this perversion of ideas really is.
-Need to work it into the overall story though.
-I'm _NOT_ going to just rewrite them in this tone.
+But it should fit into the overall story.
+I am _not_ going to just re-write them in this tone.
-Perhaps some of the preface covers this.
+Perhaps the preface covers some of this?

+The world is anthropomorphized.
+But does the author need to assert how the Inanimate has these qualities, like being angry, sleeping, rousing, etc?

-The world for some reason feels it has a right to be left alone, even though it was part of the organization of the Song
+The world feels it has the right to be left alone, even though the original three say it was part of the organization of the Song.
+The main difference between the first Three and the Fourth is that the Fourth doesn't agree that we are part of the Song's progress.

-Does this author need to assert anything like how the Inanimate has anthropocentric qualities like being angry and sleeping and rousing, etc?

-But if the world were so strong, because of how large it is, shouldn't it be able to wipe all life out in an instant?
+The Fourth will show that the Earth is struggling to kill us.
+But part of it won't really make sense, right?
+If the world is so large, shouldn't it be strong enough to kill is quite easily, in an instant?
+Why does it use natural disasters which aren't effective enough to kill us all right away?
+In fact, most of the natural disasters are tame in terms of total life lost.
+I guess the earth does have limits.
+And it's trying to kill life over the entire surface.
+This could mean that it gets ADD and has a hard time focusing on one area.
+Or it's like trying to scratch an itch all over your body.
+You can't get rid of it all, because it's all over, even though you're large in size compared to the itch itself.
-What about her emitting the smog an attempt to smother us and deprive us of light?

-When the light can't reach the creatures, does life continue?
-Or does life need light AND the song to flourish?
+Does she try to emit a smog to smother us and deprive us of light?
+When light can't reach the creatures, does life continue?
+Perhaps life needs light _and_ the song to flourish?

-The whole point of this Mechanism is to point out that we do not belong.
-But it must then come to some asinine conclusion that contradicts itself.
+The point of this Mechanism is to say that we do not belong here.
+But, then, musn't it come to an asinine conclusion that contradicts itself?

-Is this currently happening, or perhaps this Mechanism just says that it will happen at some time in the future.
-When it awakes and sees all the evil wrought by the Animate.
+It takes the events that are currently happening, the natural disasters, and then extrapolates what will happen.
+Far worse things will happen in the future.
+The world will awake and see all the evil wrought by the Animate.

-This would be a convenient analogy to either redeption or punishment (here called Reclamation) occurring some time in the future.
+This could be an analogy to either redemption or punishment (here called Reclamation) occurring some time in the future.

-So it can always be said to be just around the corner.
+A convenience of this future event is that it can always be said to be right around the corner.

-The ending goes against anthropocentric tendencies.
+The ending of the Fourth will go against normal human-focused tendencies.

-Fourth tries to worry, scare, and draw people to need to repent and feel ashamed at life.
+The aim of the Fourth is to worry, scare, and draw people to repent and feel ashamed at life.
+They can build a congregation of people through these tactics.

 # 9